cloudfoundation-community/cloudfoundation.org/docs/maturity-model/cost-management/monthly-cloud-tenant-billing-report.md

 A cloud tenant billing report makes cloud consumption transparent to DevOps teams.
 Accessing cloud tenant billing reports monthly ensures that DevOps teams are aware of their impact on resource costs.

-## Why is monthly cloud tenant billing reporting important?
+## Why Is Monthly Cloud Tenant Billing Reporting Important?

 All organizations that are successfully using the cloud share a cloud-native mindset.
 The DevOps teams in these organizations use the properties of the cloud to their advantage.
 An important aspect is pay-per-use pricing which encourages to keep an eye on resource usage.
 This is especially critical when organizations aim to implement FinOps (Cloud Financial Management) practices with the goal to bring financial accountability to the pay-per-use model of the cloud.
 Pay-per-use pricing aligns incentives.
 It enables DevOps teams to take ownership of their cloud usage.
 With monthly cloud tenant billing reports, they have a closed feedback loop: Improve the application efficiency and see the costs go down.